UniExeterRSE/computational-thinking-2024/_episodes/06_abstraction.md

 Abstraction is about simplifying problems, making them easier to solve.
 The idea is to identify and then ignore information that is not essential.

 A great example of abstraction in practice is the London tube map.
-The problem the tube map is designed to solve, is to help people navigate the underground system in London.
-The essential information to complete this task is
+The problem the tube map is designed to solve is to help people navigate the underground system in London.
+The essential information to complete this task is:

 1. the name of each station
 2. which lines each station is on